 What better way to spend a rainy day than being pampered at a luxury spa?
 Most of the Algarve’s leading resorts have wonderful spas offering a huge range of treatments.
-Algarve Spa Week (in March and October each year) offers 50% discount on all treatments at participating spas.
 Check out the organic and vegan treatments available at the Vivenda Miranda Spa and the naturally curative alkaline spring waters of Monchique used in treatments at Monchique Resort & Spa.
-New for 2019 is the ultra-amazing VILA VITA Spa by Sisley - the first Sisley branded spa in Portugal.
-Located at VILA VITA Parc you can count on top class luxury.
+For a top-notch spa experience, visit the amazing VILA VITA Spa by Sisley - the first Sisley branded spa in Portugal.
+Located at VILA VITA Parc you can count on effortless luxury.

 If lying on the beach is not an option, why not explore the Algarve?
 Take a road trip inland to the hills, discovering villages and a gentle pace of life.
 Explore the wild coast of the Costa Vicentina.
 Or be adventurous and head towards the Alentejo, visiting the magnificent Herdade dos Grous – a working estate that produces the award winning wines and olive oil – and that offers luxury countryside retreats.
 For inspiration, read our tips in the best scenic drives in the Algarve.

 When it rains in the Algarve there is an en masse move to the shopping centres.
 Mar Shopping, located in a complex that also include the Designer Outlet Algarve and Ikea, has a great selection of shops, super cinemas whose shows include live broadcasts of ballet and opera from London and Moscow! and a truly unique food court experience.
 At the Algarve Chef Experience you can sample cuisine from top Algarve chefs - gourmet food at food court prices.
 Very delicious and freshly prepared, it takes food court dining to a whole new level.

 The Forum Algarve in Faro, Algarve Shopping at Guia and Aqua Shopping at Portimão offer all the high street brands you would expect to see.
 All, except Aqua Shopping have multiscreen cinemas too.
 Take note – the shopping centres are open, so dodging the rain between shops in required, except for MAR Shopping which is an indoor centre.